 or if you have turned off file save you will get:

 If you click the "Printing On" option in Figure 2 you will see the button shown in Figure 13.
-If you have selected the "Print After Measurement" option in Figure 2 then the "Automatically Print?" selection will be made in Figure 13.
+If you have selected the "Print After Measurement" option in Figure 2 then the label will be automatically printed after the measurement is transmitted from the lensmeter to the computer.
 This means that as soon as the data is entered the barcode printing begins.

 Figure 15 shows the flags entry field where one can describe the glasses.
 Several of the flags are automatic while several must be manually entered.